 Unfortunately, standard LDL measurement under-represents small LDLs and will mostly show the increased number of large LDLs.
 This leads to an increased "measured" total LDL despite the decrease in high-risk factor small LDL.

 Unaware physicians will diagnose this as a sign of an increased risk factor even so quite the opposite is true.
 They might even suggest counteracting with medication to lower LDL.

 No use for drugs to lower LDL

 Imbalanced cholesterol levels are usually not a root cause for heart disease, but secondary effects and an indicator for imbalances in the metabolism.
-They are the consequence of an unhealthy lifestyle, with excess carbohydrates, lack of exercise, bad detox, negative stress and to some extent of our genetics.
+In most cases they are the consequence of an unhealthy lifestyle, with excess carbohydrates, lack of exercise, bad detox, negative stress and to some extent of our genetics.

 Combining this insight with the knowledge how LDL is "measured" it becomes apparent that using drugs to lower cholesterol makes little sense and could be compared to putting at sticker over a red light on the dashboard.